Marvellous111/omi-mentor/README.md

 4. Build tests for the app using github actions or something else later.

-## HOSTING SERVICE

-Amazon ec2 or Render will be used for the hosting service.

-Tasks to complete (not to be pushed):

-1. Host the platform on either render or ec2 (must not have downtimes) use credit model if needed, coolify is also great for hosting

-2. Register the app on the omi app

-3. Use the endpoint for the webhook for the transcript url

-4. Get the app url for the app and put it in the code
+5. We will add chat feature for the app as well in omi (in the omi app)

+6. Change hosting service to amazon ec2 instead of render to get rid of server inactivity when spun down.

-5. Look for api_base_url and api_key_notification for the app and put them inside env with codebase (question on the discord channel can be asked)
+7. Look for api_base_url and api_key_notification for the app and put them inside env with codebase (question on the discord channel can be asked)

+8. Create cron job to send notification from mentor to user from time to time (basically creating reminder)